If you, or someone you know, is interested in enrolling in a Vitality program or would simply like to learn more, please call:Carol Sames, PhD,

 The aquatic environment provides buoyancy and support that eases movement in participants with decreased strength and balance.
 Tools and equipment specifically designed for an aquatic environment enhance the aquatic programs.

-The Multiple Sclerosis Fitness Program is designed so that the potential obstacles to exercise can be identified, critically evaluated, then eliminated or modified.
+The Vitality Fitness Program is designed so that the potential obstacles to exercise can be identified, critically evaluated, then eliminated or modified.

 Depending on the functional ability of the individual, exercising at home or in a fitness facility may or may not be appropriate.
 Fitness facilities are unlikely to have professionals trained in exercise for multiple sclerosis.
 Resources may be limited for those with special needs.

 The Vitality exercise programs are individually developed by the professional staff based on the person’s functional ability, limitations, and goals as well as the medical director’s recommendations.
 The program is designed for both novices and seasoned exercisers.
 The program also addresses specific problems such as balance, coordination, and heat sensitivity, as well as the interaction of muscular strength, fatigue, and endurance.
 It is designed to incorporate activity and rest while avoiding overuse, which can increase fatigue and its effects.
 Aquatic exercise classes specifically designed for participants with MS are an important component of the MS program.
 Aquatic exercise has been demonstrated to be effective with individuals who have greater motor deficits since the body weight is supported and people can exercise even if they are very weak or have poor balance.
 Benefits of aquatic exercise include improved flexibility, posture, muscle tone, balance and coordination.